 Have a couple of cheap disposable cameras handy for the kids to snap photos of the great day out.
 Children love to take photos and the process of developing their own pictures is quite educational.

-Don't forget to take your own camera along to record those memorable moments.
+Don't forget to take your own camera/phone along to record those memorable moments.

 Keep all these in air-tight containers in your picnic basket.